The Finite Duals of Affine Prime Regular Hopf Algebras of GK-Dimension One: Introduction

 This paper is to develop the idea and techniques in \cite{GL21} further and as the main result we get the finite duals of all the affine prime regular Hopf algebras of GK-dimension one in terms of generators and relations.
 Now let us recall in our notations that there are five kinds of such Hopf algebras listed in \cite{WLD16}:

 Since the finite duals of $\k[x],\k[x,x^{-1}]$ and $\k\mathbb{D}_\infty$ are known, it remains for us to determine the latter three kinds of Hopf algebras.
-Our main result is: \begin{theorem} \emph{(1)} As a Hopf algebra, $T_\infty(n,v,\xi)^\circ$ is isomorphic to the Hopf algebra $T_{\infty^\circ}(n,v,\xi)$ constructed in Subsection \ref{subsection:T1};
+Our main result is: \begin{theorem} \emph{(1)} As a Hopf algebra, $T_\infty(n,v,\xi)^\circ$ is isomorphic to the Hopf algebra $T_{\infty^\circ}(n,v,\xi)$ constructed in Subsection \ref{subsection:T1},

-\emph{(2)} As a Hopf algebra, $B(n,\om,\gamma)^\circ$ is isomorphic to the Hopf algebra $B_\circ(n,\om,\gamma)$ constructed in Subsection \ref{subsection:B1};
+\emph{(2)} As a Hopf algebra, $B(n,\om,\gamma)^\circ$ is isomorphic to the Hopf algebra $B_\circ(n,\om,\gamma)$ constructed in Subsection \ref{subsection:B1},

 \emph{(3)} As a Hopf algebra, $D(m,d,\xi)^\circ$ is isomorphic to the Hopf algebra $D_\circ(m,d,\xi)$ constructed in Subsection \ref{subsection:D1}. \end{theorem} These three claims are presented respectively as Theorems \ref{thm:T}, \ref{thm:B}, and \ref{thm:D}.
-In brief, our computation for finite dual $H^\circ$ starts with properties of certain polynomial or Laurent polynomial subalgebra $P$, by which we figure cofinite ideals of $H$.
+In brief, our computation for finite dual $H^\circ$ starts with properties of certain polynomial or Laurent polynomial subalgebra $P$, by which we figure cofinite left ideals of $H$.
 Then we construct some key elements in $H^\circ$ and determine their relations under Hopf operations.
 Finally it is proved that these elements generate $H^\circ$ with desired relations.

 Using our descriptions of finite duals, we find that for an affine prime regular Hopf algebra $H$ one can always get a Hopf algebra $H^{\bullet}$ such that there is a non-degenerate Hopf pairing (see Majid \cite{Maj90} for the definition) between $H$ and $H^{\bullet}$.
+The definition can also be found as Definition \ref{def:Hopfpairing} in this paper.
 Some properties of $H^{\bullet}$ are listed in the following. \begin{proposition} \emph{(1)} All Hopf algebras $(\k\mathbb{D}_\infty)^\bullet$, $T_\infty(n,v,\xi)^\bullet$, $B(n,\om,\gamma)^\bullet$ and $D(m,d,\xi)^\bullet$ have GK-dimension one and are minimal under inclusion relation;